Photronics (PLAB)

 4. Sales Growth

-A company’s long-term performance is an indicator of its overall quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Luckily, Photronics’s sales grew at a decent 8.1% compounded annual growth rate over the last five years.
-Its growth was slightly above the average semiconductor company and shows its offerings resonate with customers.
+A company’s long-term sales performance can indicate its overall quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Unfortunately, Photronics’s 7.5% annualized revenue growth over the last five years was mediocre.
+This wasn’t a great result compared to the rest of the semiconductor sector, but there are still things to like about Photronics.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions.

 Photronics Quarterly Revenue